-In a world clamoring for attention and notoriety, strategic thinking introverts who fly under the radar are in the best position to attain great success, as well contribute immensely to a complex and problematic society.
+In a world clamoring for attention and notoriety, strategic thinking introverts who fly under the radar are in the best position to attain great success and contribute immensely to a complex and problematic society.

-In a world fraught with illogical and irrational behavior, quiet and stealthy maneuvers are the best way to operate above the fray.
+In a world fraught with irrational behavior, quiet and stealthy maneuvers are the best way to operate above the fray.

-Innovation and transformation are the strategic thinking introverts’ best strategies for dominating industries, as well as leading the narrative for rationalization.
+Innovation and transformation are strategic thinking introverts’ best strategies for dominating industries and leading the narrative for rationalization.
 Now is the time for these introverts to usher in a new Age of Reason.

-Contrary to the notion that living out loud is a reclamation of individual freedom and independence, it actually hamstrings personal and professional growth.
-Loudness demonstrates insecurity, and a need to be noticed.
-Once your overt insecurities are recognized, you can be easily controlled by watchful eyes.
+Contrary to the notion that living out loud is a reclamation of individual freedom and independence, it hamstrings personal and professional growth.
+Loudness demonstrates insecurity and a need to be noticed.
+Once your overt insecurities are recognized, watchful eyes can easily control you.

 Because the internet and social media are permanent footprints in the proliferation of texts and images, image management has to be premeditated to affect an overarching purpose.

-All writings and images have to be directed to a perpetual campaign of consistent messaging pointed at a desired outcome.
-This is not unlike a political campaign, but is more reminiscent of a religious crusade.
+All writings and images must be directed to a perpetual campaign of consistent messaging to gain the desired outcome.
+This is not unlike a political campaign but is more reminiscent of a religious crusade.

-Messaging has to be consistent and repetitive to pierce the subconscious of the vox populi.
+Messaging has to be consistent and repetitive to pierce the subconscious of the general population.

 An air of sophistication must be maintained contrary to rumbustious, over-the-top self-promotion.

-If you toot your own horn then first, you tune into yourself; find that place where you connect with yourself inside and feel that confidence soar.
-Then, focus on your intention: if you want to find a prospect, what’s important to them?
-If you are applying for a job, what do they need and then – you toot in harmony with them.
+If you toot your own horn, you tune into yourself; find that place where you connect with yourself and feel that confidence soar.
+Then, focus on your intention: what’s essential to them f you want to find a prospect, If you are applying for a job, what they need, and then – you toot in harmony with them.

-For the introvert or shy: let your listening, your natural curiosity and your planning strengths work in your favor.
-You’ll find you attract more people who want to meet with you, if that is what you want” (para.
+For the introvert or shy, let your listening, natural curiosity, and planning strengths work in your favor.
+You’ll find you attract more people who want to meet with you if that is what you want” (para.
 5).

-Problem solvers become dominate and indispensable because they cure the social and economic ills in society.
+Problem solvers become dominant and indispensable because they cure society’s social and economic ills.
 You become dispensable when people can easily discard you because you lack practical value.

-Campaigns, crusades, and missions become exceedingly difficult to achieve when satisfying a painful need is not at the center of your efforts.
-And during the Age of Technology, strategic thinking introverts do not need legions of followers, they can do it as solo actors.
+Campaigns, crusades, and missions become exceedingly difficult to achieve when satisfying a painful need are not at the center of your efforts.
+And during the Age of Technology, strategic thinking introverts do not need legions of followers; they could do it as solo actors.

-Barclay (2020) postulated that, “One thing that has struck me – at least at work – is that the acceleration of digital transformation in our firms has some advantages for introverts.
+Barclay (2020) postulated, “The thing that has struck me – at least at work – is that the acceleration of digital transformation in our firms has some advantages for introverts.
 Digital balances the social dynamic more towards those with useful knowledge – rather than those most interested in football” (para.
 2).

-Tobak (2011) reported that, “Technology itself has made it less important to be physically present and stand up in front of a room and speak – something that introverts find the most challenging.
-The Internet, email, virtual meetings, social networking, and distributed work environments, have fundamentally changed the way leaders communicate with their employees, customers, and stakeholders…” (para.
+Tobak (2011) reported, “Technology is less important to be physically present and stand up in front of a room and speak – something that introverts find the most challenging.
+The internet, email, virtual meetings, social networking, and distributed work environments have fundamentally changed the way leaders communicate with their employees, customers, and stakeholders…” “para.
 8).

 This is a boon for strategic thinking introverts because extroverts need to arouse the emotions of groups to satisfy emotional and purposeful objectives.
-Modern history has revealed that the onslaught of leadership and team building initiatives have largely been unsuccessful in its attempts to get people to do what they ultimately do not want to do.
+Modern history has revealed that the onslaught of leadership and team-building initiatives has largely been unsuccessful in getting people to do what they ultimately do not want to do.

 In other words, the need to be social and bring into line groups have failed because the insatiable desire to be liked and popular takes precedence over the need to be effective.